nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/event_scheduler.rst

 The library is enabled using the Kconfig system.
 Set the :kconfig:option:`CONFIG_EVENT_SCHEDULER` Kconfig option to enable the library.

-The size of the event scheduler buffer, that the events are copied into, is set using the :kconfig:option:`CONFIG_EVENT_SCHEDULER_BUF_SIZE` Kconfig option.
+Use the :kconfig:option:`CONFIG_EVENT_SCHEDULER_BUF_SIZE` Kconfig option to set the size of the event scheduler buffer that the events are copied into.

 Initialization
 ==============